 If you’re an owner operator leased onto a motor carrier, there are certain insurance coverages you need that’ll keep you safe and your rig street legal.
-Unfortunately, choosing a commercial auto insurance company can be confusing and difficult.
+Choosing a commercial auto insurance company can be confusing and difficult.
 We’re here to help.
-We’ll get you up to speed on which coverages you need and then get you in touch with three insurance companies who’ll compete for your business.
+We’ll can bring you 3 insurance companies who’ll compete for your business.

 Which Insurance Coverages Do Leased O/O need?